nlefrancois6/Phys-321-Project/README.md

 WMAP_MCMC_animation.gif: Animation showing how the fit moves over the first 100 steps

 tests/test_helper_functions.py: Unit tests with nose library.
 Tests cover the components of the WMAP & SNe probability functions.

+Important Figures: This folder contains our final contribution to the McGill undergraduate physics meme literature.
+We present a range of novel approaches to historical portraits [Bayesian_Gogs.PNG],[Bayesian_Laser.PNG], with promising applications to biographical lecture slides, alongside a review of our unique group coding process. [supercomputer.jpg] Finally, we make closing remarks which markedly do *not* propose directions for future work. [graduation.jpg]

 # Contributions